 "Thank you.
 I can't ask any more of you at this time."
 With a nod, Dumbledore swept from the room.

 The next morning, Lily awoke to find herself in a familiar bed she recognized as belonging in one of the guest rooms at Grimmauld Place.
 The room's color scheme and uppity decor screamed of Padfoot's pureblood heritage, but her friend had gone to lengths to make the room more welcoming since his mother had died and he'd inherited the house - Quidditch posters littered the walls, and a photograph from Harry's first birthday party held a place of honor next to the door.
 James had an arm around Lily, and Harry was perched on Padfoot's shoulders, a ridiculous grin plastered on his cake-smeared face.
 Lily smiled softly at the happy child's living counterpart, who was curled up next to her on the bed, snoring gently.
 She smoothed back the stray hairs that stuck up on top of his head, hair that was so much like James' - oh, James.
 She let out a dry sob and sucked in her breath.
 She'd cried herself to sleep the night before, but crying wouldn't bring James back, and he wouldn't have wanted her to curl up into herself like she was doing.
 James would have wanted her to fight back like the Gryffindor she was, to do her part to ensure he hadn't died in vain.
-Squaring her shoulders, Lily vowed to do just that - James was gone, but she still had Harry, and he needed her.
+Squaring her shoulders as best she could in her prostrate position, Lily vowed to do just that - James was gone, but she still had Harry, and he needed her.